Nicca42/MVP/design_pattern_desicions.md

   <br>
 </p>

-For example, if a user waned to buy views they would have to request it in their user contract.
+For example, if a user wanted to buy views they would have to request it in their user contract.
 This request will then get sent to the LoveMachine, which will in turn call the data storage and manipulate the data.
 This means that the data is validated, and the sender can only ever be the LoveMachine for any valued calls.

 It is important to note that views are not an ERC20 token but are an internal counter.
 This is so no views can leave the system.

-## Upgradibility
+## Upgradability
 The contracts store no data, and are all connected to the register. `The Register.sol` has access to the data storage and can only be manipulated by the owner.
 The register will delete previous versions, save their addresses and push out the new address to the dataStorage.
 None of the contract (with the exception of User and Creator) store other contract addeses.
-They all pull from the data storage, so that if a new contract where to be deployed they would all instantly disregard the old one and user the new one, without effecting the useres too deeply.
+They all pull from the data storage, so that if a new contract where to be deployed they would all instantly disregard the old one and user the new one, without affecting the users too deeply.

 ## Separation of Concerns
 This system is very modular, and each contract has a very specific job.